Why Do We Lose Hair

 Traction Alopecia is linked to tightly pulled hairstyles.
 It most commonly affects the frontal and temporal hairline.
 Although it is initially a reversible condition, if this excessive traction is not removed, permanent alopecia may develop.
 Other cosmetic habits that may induce alopecia are thermal treatments (blow dryers, curling irons), chemical straighteners, relaxers.

 Trichotillomania: is a debilitating condition characterized by recurrent pulling out of one’s own hair, leading to hair loss.
 The typical age of onset is at a young age (10-13 years) and there is a familiar component.

-Prescription Drugs Associated with Hair Loss: taking any of these medications may cause hair loss.
-(Link to page prescription drugs associated with hair loss)
+Prescription Drugs Associated with Hair Loss: taking any of the following medications may cause hair loss.